Climate change in Israel

 Israel, like many other countries in the Middle East and North Africa, experiences adverse effects from climate change.
 Annual and mean temperatures are increasing in Israel, with mean temperature expected to increase between 1.6 and 1.8 C-change by 2100.
 There is a reduction in annual precipitation and delayed winter rains.
 Israel is already experiencing droughts and water shortages.
 Heatwaves are other natural hazards expected to increase with climate change.

 Climate change has exacerbated existing problems that come with living in a dry and arid region.
 Droughts have been more frequent and longer in recent years, which poses a risk to agriculture and water access.
 With the loss of agricultural land, many people are forced to move to urban areas.
 Urban areas, like Tel Aviv and Jerusalem are now facing overpopulation.
 Climate change has and will continue to have a significant impact on all areas of Israel as well as all people of Israel.
-Furthermore, vulnerable communities such as the Palestinians, Bedouins, women, children, the elderly, and the chronically ill will experience the brunt of the burden of climate change.
+Furthermore, lower income communities from Israel such as inhabitants from developing cities, new immigrants, ultra-orthodox jews, and Bedouins, as well as women, children, the elderly, and the chronically ill will experience the brunt of the burden of climate change.

 Israel contributes 0.5% of global greenhouse gas emissions (GHG).
 These GHG come mainly from the power and industry sectors.
 Israel's emissions are predominately from gas and coal burning.
 Israel signed the Paris Agreement, and as a party to the global climate action it has committed to reduce its GHG by 27% below 2015 levels by reducing carbon emissions from municipal waste, transportation, and electricity sectors.